Dr David Hope

-Dr David Hope is a Lecturer in Political Economy in the King’s College London Department of Political Economy.
-He is also a Visiting Research Fellow at the London School of Economics (LSE) International Inequalities Institute (III).
+Dr David Hope is a Senior Lecturer in Political Economy in the King’s College London Department of Political Economy.
+He is also a Visiting Senior Fellow at the London School of Economics (LSE) International Inequalities Institute (III).
 Prior to joining King’s, he was a post-doctoral researcher at the LSE International Inequalities Institute.
 David holds a PhD (2017) in Political Science from the LSE Department of Government and has previously studied Economics at both the LSE (MSc) and University College London (BSc).
-During his time as a PhD student, he was the Economics Editor for the CORE project; an ambitious international collaboration to overhaul the undergraduate economics curriculum.
+During his time as a PhD student, he was an Economics Editor for the CORE Project; an ambitious international collaboration to overhaul the undergraduate economics curriculum.
 In his professional life before beginning the PhD, he worked as an economist for PwC, Oxera and HM Treasury.

 David is interested in supervising students researching on the advanced democracies (i.e. the OECD countries) in the following areas:

 - Inequality and redistribution